Par4All/par4all/examples/F77_matmul_OpenMP/README.txt

+If you do not have write access to this directory, copy its content (with cp -a for example) somewhere you can write into and try the examples from this new location.

 This is a simple example to demonstrate what pips can achieve on Fortran77 programs with 2 different methods by using an explicit .tpips script or directly with p4a.
 Here you will automatically parallelize a matrix